 All victims of a car accident, regardless the injuries or damages they have suffered, are entitled to an indemnity.
-Applications for compensation may be made to the court within whose jurisdiction the accident took place.

 You may settle the dispute out of court: Your lawyer may negotiate the amount of your indemnity directly with the insurance company.